ROTA Community Research Partnership (RCRP)

 This project aims to explore the ways in which racial inequities affect the Black and other racialised communities of London.
 In order to do this, we will be establishing partnerships with individuals and organisations with direct lived experience of these inequalities.

+It is hoped that this will both empower individuals and organisations to address and advocate for issues within their communities, and establish long-term partnerships across the diverse communities of London.
 We are committed to supporting intersectional research throughout the RCRP.
 Applications that explore the ways in which racial inequity interacts with other forms of discrimination, such as misogyny/misogynoir, ablism or homophobia, along with additional issues faced by care leavers or looked after children, for example, will therefore be favoured.
 Please get in touch with us if you have any questions about intersectionality, or whether your proposal addresses intersectional themes.
-We have completed our recruitment process for the 2024 cohort, and will begin recruitment again next year.

 How do I apply?